Foundation > Eka Recovery Fund for Yoga Professionals > Teaching for Equity Pilot Program

-To promote ongoing access to yoga and provide economic recovery support to yoga professionals, the Yoga Alliance Foundation (YAF) is introducing a Teaching for Equity pilot program.
+To promote ongoing access to yoga and provide economic recovery support to yoga professionals, the Yoga Alliance Foundation (YAF) has introduced a Teaching for Equity pilot program.

-This program will provide financial support for yoga teachers who are teaching for little or no pay in historically marginalized communities, offering them stipends to teach ten yoga class sessions for free.
+This program provides financial support for yoga teachers who are teaching for little or no pay in historically marginalized communities, offering them stipends to teach ten yoga class sessions for free.

 The Teaching for Equity pilot provides 25 yoga teachers with stipends to teach ten yoga class sessions for free in historically marginalized communities.

 We seek to serve communities who have historically had less access to the practice of yoga, including:

 - Other marginalized communities whose services have been stopped or significantly disrupted due to the pandemic (examples include communities facing the following barriers to yoga: high poverty, limited geographic or online access to yoga, correctional institutions, schools in under-resourced areas).

 Stipends range from $300-$900 USD to pay for teaching 10 class sessions.
 Payment rate varies by country, based on national cost of living index.

 In light of COVID-19, teaching can be done live online or in-person, depending on what is safest practice in the individual teacher’s community.

 - Nov 18–Dec 18, 2020: Application system open for nominations

 - Feb–May 2021: Selected teachers offer ten yoga class sessions (specific class dates and frequency can be set by the teachers)